slothman3878/nft-auth/README.md

 ## Miscellaneous thoughts
 * It occurs to me that the User Meta Data doesn't have to be a struct.
 It can be, in fact, a contract, with mutable data.
 Something to think about.
+* Once authenticated, perhaps the user recieves a session token.

 ## TODOs
 1. non-abstract contract inheriting base NFTSubscriber contract